Young-ook/data-lab-on-wsl/examples/jupyter/README.md

 ![wsl-jupyter-da-ml-randy](../../images/wsl-jupyter-da-ml-randy.png)

-### MLOps (Machine Learning Operations)
+### MLflow
-MLOps, or machine learning operations, is a set of practices that help manage the machine learning (ML) lifecycle.
+MLOps(Machine Learning Operations) is a set of practices that help manage the machine learning (ML) lifecycle.
 It's a combination of machine learning development and system operations.
 With MLOps, data scientist and data engineers can 1/ automate the process of building, deploying, and maintaining ML models, 2/ ensure that ML models are reliable, efficient, and deliver value, 3/ help organizations implement ML models into production.
 Therefore, the MLOps solutions provide experiment tracking, data preparation, feature engineering, model training, model deployment, model monitoring, evaluation, model retraining, and governance.
 Both Kubeflow and MLflow are popular open-source tools used in the field of MLOps, but they serve slightly different purposes and have different strengths.
 Here is a brief comparison:

-- **Kubeflow** is a cloud-native framework designed to simplify the adoption of ML in containerized environments on Kubernetes.
+- **Kubeflow** is a cloud-native open-source framework designed to simplify the adoption of ML in containerized environments on Kubernetes.
   - Key features:
     - Pipelines: Enables orchestration of complex ML workflows.
     - KServe: Tool for deploying and serving ML models in a serverless manner.